dmentipl/plonk/docs/source/overview.md

 ```

 The {class}`Simulation` class has an attribute {attr}`~Simulation.time_series`
-which contains time series data as pandas DataFrames discussed in the next
+which contains time series data as a pandas {class}`DataFrame <pandas:pandas.DataFrame>` discussed in the next
 section.

 ### Time series